carpentries-incubator/SDC-BIDS-fMRI/README.md

 This is one sub-module within the [Neuroimaging cirriculum][neuro_cirriculum].
 Visit the link to view all the modules associated with the Neuroimaging Carpentries program.

-**fMRI Analysis in Python** is a programme developed to facilitate reproducible analysis in the area of functional neuroimaging analysis.
+**fMRI Analysis in Python** is a programme developed to facilitate reproducibility in functional neuroimaging analyses.
 Python is emerging as a standard language of data analysis, visualization, and workflow building.
-More recently, it has rapidly been adopted by the neuroimaging community as a means of developing powerful open-source tools in favour of historially used opaque packages such as AFNI, FSL and SPM.
-In addition, the barrier to entry to python is low - meaning that you as the user can easily develop your own packages and contribute to the open-source codebase of neuroimaging!
+More recently, it has rapidly been adopted by the neuroimaging community as a means of developing powerful open-source tools in favour of historically used opaque software such as AFNI, FSL and SPM.
+In addition, the barrier to entry to Python is low - meaning that you as the user can easily develop your own packages and contribute to the open-source codebase of neuroimaging!

 ***